ignatandrei/patterns/src/patternsSiteBook/book/Chapter007_Factory.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Factory

 <!-- id : 6 -->
-A factory is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be new.    <br />
+A factory is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be new.
 ## Purpose of .NET implementation

 For getting data from Web, you can have a HttpWebRequest or FtpWebRequest.    <br />